 When I walked into the Nickel the very first thing I saw was my 1978 class photo, still hanging on the wall.
 Next to it was the photo of the class that had gone through training just before mine.
 In the middle of the photo, where a pilot’s face used to be, was a little circular hole.
 You could see eight pilots standing in front of an Eagle, but one of them had no face.

-I flashed back to 1980, when a disturbing rumor flashed through the F-15 community: one of us was a homo!
-A few days later we found out it was true: an F-15 pilot from Kadena AB in Japan had propositioned an enlisted man during a drunken deployment to the Philippines; the enlisted man blew the whistle and the F-15 pilot was off the island — and out of the USAF — toot fucking sweet, literally overnight, which is how things happened then.
+In 1980, a disturbing rumor flashed through the F-15 community: one of us was a homo!
+Within hours, we all knew the piggy-dirties: an F-15 pilot from Kadena AB in Japan had propositioned an enlisted man during a drunken deployment to the Philippines; the enlisted man blew the whistle and the F-15 pilot was off the island — and out of the USAF — toot fucking sweet, literally overnight, which is how things happened then.

 That’s the guy whose face was missing.